chapel-lang/chapel-blog/content/posts/7qs-chop/index.md

 dedicated to managing the low-level complexities of parallelism and load balancing/distribution.

-A primary benefit in my research comes from features like DistributedIters modules.
-These modules abstract away and manages many of the traditionally complex components that we'd have to code manually, such as:
+A primary benefit in my research comes from features like the `DistributedIters` module.
+These modules abstract away and manage many of the traditionally complex components that we'd have to code manually, such as: